 In a large saucepan cover the quinces with water and boil until tender with the spices.
 Remove the quinces from the saucepan and save the spices.

-Blend to a puree using a stick blender.
+Blend to a puree with cores and all to get a good set using a stick blender.
 Measure the quince puree and add the same weight in sugar plus the spices you saved.
 Proceed as for making jam, being careful as quince jam tends to spit.
-A way around this is to not make the jam on a hob but first bring it to a boil and stir for 5 minutes, remove the spices, then transfer the pan covered in greasproof paper into the oven at 160°C. Leave there for 45 minutes, then check on it, it should be thick and perfect for a pie filling.
+A way around this is to not make the jam on a hob but first bring it to a boil and stir for 5 minutes, remove the spices, then transfer the pan covered in greaseproof paper into the oven at 160°C. Leave there for 45 minutes, then check on it, it should be thick and perfect for a pie filling.

 When ready, leave to cool and then wrap in clean greaseproof paper.
 Place in an airtight container and it will keep for a few months.
 It might cristalise a little, but that doesn’t make it bad to eat.